CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-op.md

 Change the password and specify the hostname and IP address for each appliance before installing the NetQ software.

-1. Log in to the appliance that will be your master node using the default login credentials:
+1. Log in to the appliance that you intend to use as your master node using the default login credentials:

     - **Username**: cumulus
     - **Password**: cumulus